Weeds and mowing

 Reserve mowing

-These reserves may be irrigated and may have playgrounds and fixtures.
-They are scheduled to be visited on a three weekly basis during the growth period from May to December.
-Intervention mowing occurs from January to April when grass growth reaches 100mm.
+Developed reserves with lower public use such as Symonds Reserve, Tutu Wirra Reserve and Willunga Rose Garden may be irrigated and can include playgrounds and fixtures.
+They are scheduled to be visited on a three-weekly basis during the growth period from May to December.
+During times of unseasonal growth, they may receive additional cuts.

 Request reserve mowing